RoseMcc04/CS-3667-RoseMcc/Week12Notes/SecurityAndPrivacy.md

 - DDOS attacks are the most common type of DOS attacks
     - Thesr involve distributed computers, that have usually been hijacked as part of a botnet, sending hundreds of thousands of requests for service to a web application; There are so many service requests that legitimate users are denied access
 - Other type of DOS attacks target application users
-    - User lockout attacks take advantage of a common authentification policy that locks out a user after a number of failed authentification attempts; Their aim is to lock users out rather than gain access and so deny the service to these users
+    - User lockout attacks take advantage of a common authentication policy that locks out a user after a number of failed authentication attempts; Their aim is to lock users out rather than gain access and so deny the service to these users
     - Users often use their email addresses as their login name so if an attacker has access to a database of email addresses, he or she can try to login using these addresses
 - If you do not lock accounts after failed validation, then attackers can use brute-force attacks on your system; If you do, you may deny access to legitimate users